max0x7ba/atomic_queue/README.md

 ## Benchmarks
 [View throughput and latency benchmarks charts][1].

+### Throughput and scalability benchmark
+N producer threads push a 4-byte integer into one same queue, N consumer threads pop the integers from the queue.
+Time taken to send and receive a total of 1,000,000 messages through one queue is measured.

+With SMT threads, the benchmark is run for from 1 producer and 1 consumer up to `(total-number-of-cpus / 2)` producers/consumers to measure the scalability of different queues.
+Without using SMT threads (cross-core communication only) -- up to `(total-number-of-cpus / 4)` producers/consumers.

+A benchmark run reports the best msg/sec throughput out of 3 tries for each queue.

+The charts report mean, stdev, min and max of msg/sec throughput across 33 benchmark runs.

+### Ping-pong benchmark
+One thread posts an integer to another thread through one queue and waits for a reply from another queue and repeats.
+There are 2 queues and 2 threads, and only one message exist at any given time.
+In total, each thread `push`es 500,000 messages into its egress queue, and `pop`s 500,000 from its ingress queue.

+Contention is minimal here (1-producer-1-consumer, 1 element in the queue) in order to be able to achieve the lowest possible latency a queue could possibly deliver.

+This benchmark measures the total time taken to post 500,000 messages and receive 500,000 replies.

+A benchmark run reports the best sec/round-trip latency (time taken to `push` a message and `pop` its reply) out of 3 tries for each queue.

+The charts report mean, stdev, min and max of sec/round-trip latency across 33 benchmark runs.

 ### Methodology
 There are a few OS behaviours that complicate benchmarking, make benchmark runs irreproducible, and introduce otherwise unnecessary timing noise into benchmark timings: